Printable Version (PDF)

 where: 0.7854 = ¼ of pi

-12 = inches per foot
+12 = the number of inches in a foot

-62.4 = weight of 1 cubic foot of water in lbs (at about 45oF), and
+62.4 = the weight of 1 cu ft of water

 Displacement of water in a borehole: H = D2 / (D2 – De2) x h

-H = final height of water
+Where: H = final height of water

 h = initial height of water